OUR LECTURERS

 Fred Parker

-Dr Fred Parker is Senior Lecturer in English and a Fellow of Clare College, Cambridge.
+Dr Fred Parker is retired Senior Lecturer in English and a Fellow of Clare College, Cambridge.
 He works mainly on literature between Milton and Byron (1660-1830) and on its connections with moral philosophy.
 He also teaches Shakespeare and Tragedy.
 His book The Devil as Muse (2011) looked at the Devil as literary inspiration for Blake and Byron.
 In On Declaring Love: Eighteenth-Century Literature and Jane Austen (2018), he explores the process of getting engaged (or seduced) in the novels of the period.
 Jane Austen is one of his special interests, and he has also published on Byron, Addison, Blake, Samuel Johnson, Shakespeare, and much else.
 Website.

 Jan Parker